xlladdins/xll/docs/Excel4Macros/PIVOT.ITEM.PROPERTIES.md

 **Remarks**

--   If name is omitted, Microsoft Excel will use the PivotTable report
+  - > If name is omitted, Microsoft Excel will use the PivotTable report
     > containing the active cell.

--   If pivot\_field\_name is not a header field, then this function will
+  - > If pivot\_field\_name is not a header field, then this function
-    > return the \#VALUE! error value.
+    > will return the \#VALUE\! error value.

 **Related Functions**